Smurf/g1_tank/01-local-ssh-control/README.md

 # 01-local-ssh-control

+This example gives simple keyboard and mouse control of the G1 tank.

 ## Using This Example

+> **NOTE:** You will need the dependencies installed to use this example.
+See the main README file for information.

 ### Starting the Example
 1. SSH into the Pi.
-2. Start the webcam stream in the background.
+2. Start the webcam stream in the background **(optional)**.
     - `nohup ./start_stream.sh </dev/null &`
 3. Start the `local_tank.py` script.
     - `python3 local_tank.py`